How To Enable PIP On Samsung Smart TV

 Here is how you can easily disable PIP on your Samsung TV:

-6. Turn off the toggle to disable PIP.
+6. Turn off the toggle to fully disable PIP.

 Troubleshooting Samsung TV Picture-in-Picture (PIP)